app-projectq/projectq-page/docs/v2/README.md

 # Welcome to TransactQ

 ## What
-This app makes it possible for Apple Card owners to generate an QFX file of their recent ("Latest Transactions") transactions.
+This app makes it possible for Apple Card owners to generate an QFX file of their **recent ("Latest Transactions") transactions**.

 ## How
 A typical workflow (one that I use on a daily basis)